YeyaSwizaw/compiler-construction/README.md

 The compiler depends on LLVM (tested on 3.7), which should be installed using your system package manager of choice.

-It then has three OCaml dependecies, which can be easily installed with opam:
+It then has three OCaml dependencies, which can be easily installed with opam:

 ```
 # opam install core